Homie23/NPScan/README.md

   - **Express**: A framework for creating the server and handling HTTP requests.
   - **PostgreSQL**: A database management system used to store ramp information.
   - **Node-Cache**: For caching requests, which reduces the load on the database.

+# Changes in the Updated [Version 2](https://github.com/Homie23/NPScan/tree/v2)
+### Removed Database Interaction
+In order to improve data processing speed and reduce response time, database interaction has been removed.
+This allows for a significant acceleration in the process of obtaining ramp number information.

+### Warehouse Search via Object
+Now, the information about the correspondences between warehouses and ramps is stored as an object in the object.js file.
+This object is an associative array where the keys are ramp numbers and the values are arrays of warehouse numbers to which parcels can be sent.